Skip to main content

 Overview of QSEHRA Reimbursement Principles

 Under QSEHRA, employees are eligible for monthly allowances that are determined by the employer and limited by annual IRS guidelines.
-These allowances can be used to reimburse out-of-pocket expenses for qualifying health coverage premiums, like COBRA, provided employees submit appropriate documentation.
+These allowances can be used to reimburse out-of-pocket expenses for qualifying health coverage premiums, like Medicare, provided employees enroll on our platform with easy enroll or submit appropriate documentation of an existing plan.

 Eligibility Criteria and Documentation for Reimbursement